jjeongGrp/multifidelity-fatigue/README.md

 applications/sec4_2/
 ```

-each set folder may contain a case-specific copy of:
+Each set folder may contain a case-specific copy of:

 ```text
 elas3dxtal_pcg.f90